K4TEL/atrium-ufal/vit/README.md

 the `batch` variable value in the [config.txt](config.txt) ⚙ file to train a differently named model on the same dataset.
 Alternatively, adjust the **model naming generation** in the [classifier.py](classifier.py)'s 📎 training function.

+In terms of the input data splitting, **this code is adapted to the filenames containing date stamps** which are leveraged in the filenames sorting, and then randomized step selection, of separate categories 🪧 for the final evaluation and the training-time-evaluation (so-called, dev) subsets - both of the same `test_ratio` size.
+This behaviour is specifically triggered when the `--folds` argument or `cross_runs` variable in the `[TRAIN]` section of the [config.txt](config.txt) ⚙ file is set above 1, as well as when the `--train` flag is used for a single run.

+> [!TIP]
+> The cross-validation takes more time and reselects the data subsets for each run based on a `seed` variable of the
+> `[SETUP]` section in the [config.txt](config.txt) ⚙ file which gets simply incremented by one for each fold (run) of the
+> cross-validation process.
+The listed data splits are recorded as `.txt` files in the `result/stats` directory 📁 for
+> each fold of the overall model training run, as well as the fold's final test set predictions are saved in
+> `result/tables` directory 📁.
+The trained models are saved as model_<revision><fold>.

+Moreover, the models trained in the cross-validation mode that have the same base model can be averaged and saved as a separate model for further evaluation or prediction inference.
+To do this, you should run the following command:

+    python3 run.py --average -ap model_v<revision>

+where `model_<revision>` is the common part of the model folders' names, for example, `model_v1`.
+Which will result in a new model saved as `model_<revision>a<#folds>` next to its parent models in the models' directory 📁.

 ### Evaluation 🏆

-After the fine-tuned model is saved 💾, you can explicitly call for evaluation of the model to get a table of TOP-N classes for the randomly composed subset (10% in size by default) of the training page folder.
+After the fine-tuned model is saved 💾, you can explicitly call for evaluation of the model to get a table of TOP-N classes for the semi-randomly composed subset (10% in size by default) of the training page folder.
+The class proportions are preserved, and the data is uniformly spread across the time span of the provided dataset.

-There is an option of setting `test_size` to 0.8 and use all the sorted by category pages provided in `[TRAIN]`'s folder for evaluation, but do **NOT** launch it on the whole training data you have actually used up for the evaluated model training.
+There is an option of setting `test_size` to 0.4 and use all the sorted by category pages provided in `[TRAIN]`'s folder for evaluation, but do **NOT** launch it on the whole training data you have actually used up for the evaluated model training.